Jonny Greenwood

-Jonathan Richard Guy Greenwood (born 5 November 1971) is an English musician and composer.
-He is the lead guitarist and keyboardist of the alternative rock band Radiohead, and has written numerous film scores.
+Jonathan Richard Guy Greenwood (born 5 November 1971) is an English musician who is the lead guitarist and keyboardist of the rock band Radiohead.
+He has also composed numerous film scores.
+He has been named one of the greatest guitarists by numerous publications, including Rolling Stone.

-Along with his elder brother, the Radiohead bassist Colin, Greenwood attended Abingdon School in Abingdon near Oxford, England, where he met the future band members.
-The youngest of the group, Greenwood was the last to join, first playing keyboards and harmonica but soon becoming lead guitarist.
-He abandoned a degree in music when the band signed to Parlophone; their debut single, "Creep", (1992) was distinguished by Greenwood's aggressive guitar work.
-Radiohead have since achieved critical acclaim and sold over 30 million albums.
-Along with the other members of Radiohead, Greenwood was inducted into the Rock and Roll Hall of Fame in 2019.
+Along with his elder brother, Colin, Greenwood attended Abingdon School in Abingdon near Oxford, where he formed Radiohead.
+Their debut single, "Creep" (1992), was distinguished by Greenwood's aggressive guitar work.
+Radiohead have achieved acclaim and sold more than 30 million albums.
+He was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in 2019.

-Greenwood was named the 48th greatest guitarist of all time by Rolling Stone.
-A multi-instrumentalist, he also uses instruments including the bass guitar, piano, glockenspiel and drums, and is a prominent player of the ondes Martenot, an early electronic instrument.
-He uses electronic techniques such as programming, sampling and looping, and writes music software used by Radiohead.
-He described his role in the band as an arranger, helping to transform Thom Yorke's demos into finished songs.
-Radiohead albums feature Greenwood's string and brass arrangements, and he has composed for orchestras including the London Contemporary Orchestra and the BBC Concert Orchestra.
-He has collaborated several times with the Israeli composer Shye Ben Tzur, including on the 2015 album Junun.
+Greenwood is a multi-instrumentalist and a prominent player of the ondes Martenot, an early electronic instrument.
+He uses electronic techniques such as programming, sampling and looping, and writes music software.
+He described his role in Radiohead as an arranger, helping transform Thom Yorke's demos into finished songs.
+The only classically trained member of Radiohead, Greenwood has composed for orchestras including the London Contemporary Orchestra and the BBC Concert Orchestra, and his arrangements feature on Radiohead records.

+Greenwood released his first solo work, the soundtrack for the film Bodysong, in 2003.
+In 2007, he scored There Will Be Blood, the first of several collaborations with the director Paul Thomas Anderson.
+In 2018, he was nominated for an Academy Award for his score for Anderson's Phantom Thread.
+He was nominated again for his score for The Power of the Dog (2021), directed by Jane Campion.
+Greenwood also scored the Lynne Ramsay films We Need to Talk About Kevin (2011) and You Were Never Really Here (2017).
+He has collaborated with Middle Eastern musicians including the Israeli songwriters Shye Ben Tzur and Dudu Tassa.
 In 2021, Greenwood debuted a new band, the Smile, with Yorke and the drummer Tom Skinner.

-Greenwood's first solo work, the soundtrack for the film Bodysong, was released in 2003.
-In 2007, he scored There Will Be Blood, the first of several collaborations with director Paul Thomas Anderson; in 2018, he was nominated for an Academy Award for his score for Anderson's Phantom Thread.
-He was nominated a second time for his score for The Power of the Dog (2021), directed by Jane Campion.
-Greenwood also scored We Need to Talk About Kevin (2011) and You Were Never Really Here (2017), both directed by Lynne Ramsay.